Completing The NPQSL

 The Project Submission

-I want to share my project.
+I want to share my completed NPQSL project.
 Examples online are few and far between.
-I have had to redact some parts and evidence for obvious reasons and being an SEN provision my focus is unlikely to be the same but I hope the content and style should give you some pointers.
+I have had to redact some parts and evidence for obvious reasons and being a SEN provision my focus is unlikely to be the same but I hope the content and style should give you some pointers.
 All I ask is that you take the time to share Inclusiveteach.com with your colleagues.
+If you click the affiliate link below and buy anything from amazon it helps pay for hosting costs!